Q-Adapter: Customizing Pre-trained LLMs to New Preferences with Forgetting Mitigation

+Recall that in our setting, the LLM $\pi_1^*$ to be customized has been pre-trained with RLHF using an unknown reward function $r_1$.
+Thus to preserve the knowledge of $\pi_1^*$ after customization, the customized LLM $\tilde{\pi}^*$ should maximize the expected discounted sum of the reward $r_1$ as well.
+Moreover, suppose that another reward function $r_2$ can characterize the new human preference, then learning the new preference indicates that the customized LLM $\tilde{\pi}^*$ should also maximize the expected discounted sum of the reward $r_2$~\citep{instruct_gpt}.
+This inspires us to propose the following objective:

+\paragraph{Comparison with Policy Regularization Methods} Existing methods, like PPO~\citep{ppo} and DPO~\citep{dpo}, learn from human preferences using the following reward function:

+as shown in \cref{equ:rlhf}.
+Although the KL-divergence constraint is originally used to mitigate over-optimization of the reward $r_2$~\citep{instruct_gpt}, it can also help alleviate forgetting by constraining the customized LLM to the pre-trained LLM $\pi_1^*$.
+We can find that the only difference between \cref{equ:kld2} and \cref{equ:obj} is that \cref{equ:kld2} uses $\log\pi_1^*(a|s)$ while \cref{equ:obj} uses $r_1(s,a)$.
+We compare the anti-forgetting ability of KL-divergence constraint with ours in \cref{subsec:exp-dsp}, where we use PR to denote methods using KL-divergence constraint.
+We find that as the training process runs, PR exhibits more severe forgetting.
+It is reasonable because the term $\log\pi_1^*(a|s)$ is empirically optimized only with limited training samples.

-Inspired by \cref{prop:q}, a direct approach is to first learn $r_2$ from $\mathcal{D}$ based on \cref{equ:bt} and then learn $\hat{Q}$ via \cref{equ:softq}.
-However, training the reward function $r_2$ on a dataset $\mathcal{D}$ with a finite number of preference pairs may suffer from some optimization error, which can subsequently lead to inaccurate $\hat{Q}$, not to mention that it will consume additional computational resources.
-Can we directly learn $\hat{Q}$ from data?
-The answer is YES!
-Based on \cref{prop:q}, the following corollary holds. \begin{restatable}[]{corollary}{cororq} There is a one-to-one correspondence between $\mathcal{R}$ and $\mathcal{Q}$, where $\mathcal{R}$ and $\mathcal{Q}$ are respectively the set of feasible $r_2$ and $\hat{Q}$. \end{restatable} Enticingly, this suggests that we can freely exchange between $r_2$ and $\hat{Q}$.
-Based on \cref{equ:bt}, we thus propose a new objective shown as below to learn $\hat{Q}$ directly:
+To solve \cref{equ:obj}, one can get inspiration from \cref{lemm:residualq} and propose to first learn the reward function $r_2$ from the dataset $\mathcal{D}$ of the new human preference, then learn the residual Q-function by applying the update rule in \cref{equ:rq}.
+However, learning the reward function $r_2$ from a dataset with a finite number of preference pairs may suffer from certain optimization error, which can subsequently lead to inaccurate $\hat{Q}$, not to mention that it will consume additional computational resources.
+A natural question thus arises: \emph{can we bypass learning the reward function $r_2$ and learn the residual Q-function directly from the data?} The following corollary holds, providing a positive answer to this question: \begin{corollary} There is a one-to-one correspondence between $\mathcal{R}$ and $\mathcal{Q}$, where $\mathcal{R}$ and $\mathcal{Q}$ are respectively the set of feasible $r_2$ and $\hat{Q}$. \end{corollary}